 The original cake was heavy at 4 pounds (1 pound of each ingredient) and was enough to feed large families.
 The recipe changed overtime and was adjusted for much smaller quantities.
 With all the changes and variation the basic ratio (1:1:1:1) of ingredients remained the same and the name ‘pound cake’ stuck forever.

-As compared to the past, the pound cakes now have a lot of variations, much lighter and simpler to bake.
+As compared to the past, the pound cakes now have a lot of variations and much lighter and simpler to bake - just like this one!

-Sour Cream – A Powerhouse of Acid and Fat
+Sour Cream - A Powerhouse of Fat & Acid

 What is Sour Cream?
-The answer is simple.
-It is the cream thickened using the lactic acid bacteria, hence resulting in thick and sour-ish Sour Cream.
+Sour cream is basically cream thickened using the lactic acid bacteria.

-Fat: The sour cream has higher fat content as compared to other dairy products such as milk and buttermilk.
-Let’s compare the fat content of sour cream, buttermilk and milk.
-One cup of buttermilk and whole milk has 8 grams of fat, whereas one cup of sour cream has the hefty 45 grams of fats.
-These fats help with the moist crumb in the bake.
+Fat: The sour cream has higher fat content as compared to other dairy products.
+The fat content is much higher than buttermilk and milk.
+One cup of buttermilk and whole milk has 8 grams of fat whereas one cup of sour cream has a whopping 45 grams of fats.
+These fats help with the structure and moist crumb in the bakes.